Special Needs Trusts

 When Agnes learns about special needs trusts, she decides to create special needs trusts for 12 disabled children she has grown close to in her volunteer work.
 In her will, she directs that at her death, each trust will receive an equal share of her property.
 If during her life she meets other children who she wants to include, she can make arrangements to include them as well.

 Alternatives to a Special Needs Trust

-Special needs trusts aren’t the right solution for every family.
+Special needs trusts may not be the right solution for every family.
 Trusts can cost time and money to administer, and the person serving as trustee may be called on to make difficult decisions about investing and spending trust assets.

 Leaving Money to a Friend or Relative